-She had to admit, there were times when Gen got glimpses into a person really was, and she was reminded that they really were a human being and not just a rat, as she liked to call them.
+She had to admit, there were times when Gen got glimpses into who a person really was, and she was reminded that they really were a human being and not just a rat, as she liked to call them.
 And it had made her sad.
-But she had to remember why she was there in the first place, because they were rats.
+But she had to remember why she was there in the first place; because They.
+Were.
+Rats.
 They had hurt someone and now she was there to hurt them.
 This was the block that had always been there, it was her greatest strength, this ability to block things and push them from her mind.
 And it hadn’t failed her yet.

 A/N: Wow, it’s been awhile.
 I’m excited to rewrite this.
 There were lots of dumb grammar mistakes and it was extremely confusing because I was just a thirteen year old writing an off-the-cusp story with a plot based on a Skye Sweetnam song.
 I hope this is much more clear and enjoyable.
 Thanks for sticking with me!